 The WPFMC covers a very large and diverse ocean jurisdiction.
 It has made a major shift in its FMPs to accommodate EBFM.
-Instead of four FMPs dealing with different components of tropical fisheries [e.g., nearshore reef species, bottomfish, corals and pelagics, it now have four place-based FMPs based on its main archipelagos as well has the highly migratory pelagics FMP.
-Regional ecosystem advisory committees and archipelago advisory panels are established to provide advice on implementation of the Plans.
+Instead of four FMPs dealing with different components of tropical fisheries [e.g., nearshore reef species, bottomfish, corals and pelagics], it now has four place-based FMPs based on its main archipelagos as well as a highly migratory pelagics FMP for species ranging over the Pacific Ocean.
+Regional ecosystem advisory committees and archipelago advisory panels are established to provide advice on implementation of the Archipelagic Fishery Management Plans.
 This approach was developed over a multi-year period where a series of three workshops were held to identify ecological and socio-economic issues and then integrate them into a culturally sensitive engagement with traditional leaders of place-based fisheries (traditional ecological knowledge) as well as commercial fisheries.